 Unexcused tardiness to class or school may result in disciplinary action in accordance with the attendance policy, including truancy.
 Parents must call school if their child will be late, otherwise the tardy is considered as unexcused.
 Three unexcused tardies to school per quarter will require the student to make up 30 minutes of time before or after school.
-Further tardies to school will require 30 minutes of time to be made up for each tardy beyond three in the quarter.
-This will be addressed via the Principal's office.
+Further tardies to school will require additional time to be made up and/or co-curricular consequences.